MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ### Arduino Board
 The elements in this project are :

- - Arduino Uno
+ - An Arduino Uno
- - LoRa chip RN2783A
+ - A LoRa chip RN2783A
- - Grove gas sensor (v1.4) MQ-9
+ - A Grove gas sensor (v1.4) MQ-9
- - LED
+ - A LED

 ![](./assets/arduino.jpg)